poohcom1/godot-private-exports/README.md

 > Private and protected exports can be used to fine-tune how exports are shown in other scenes.

 Access modifiers are only applied to _scenes_, not _scripts_.
-They are meant for packed scenes that are being used in other scenes that may want certain exports not to be visible.
+They are used for hiding exports when scenes are instantiated in other scenes.
+As such, they are not connected to scripts.
 For example, `Player.tscn` scene with an `Player.gd` script may have the `speed` property private.
 However, if `Player.gd` is used elsewhere, the `speed` export there is considered unrelated and will have its own access modifiers.

 ## Editor Settings